-The following graph includes a line graph comparing the yearly percentage change in our cumulative total shareholder return on our Class A common stock during the five-year period 2011 through 2015.
+The following graph includes a line graph comparing the yearly percentage change in our cumulative total shareholder return on our Class A common stock during the five-year period 2012 through 2016.
 This return is measured by dividing (1) the sum of (a) the cumulative amount of dividends for the measurement period (assuming dividend reinvestment, if any) and (b) the difference between our share price at the end and the beginning of the measurement period, by (2) the share price at the beginning of that measurement period.
 This line graph is compared in the following graph with two other line graphs during that five-year period, i.e., a market index and a peer index.

 The market index is the Center for Research in Securities Price Index for the Nasdaq Stock Market for United States companies.
 It presents cumulative total returns for a broad based equity market assuming reinvestment of dividends and is based upon companies whose equity securities are traded on the Nasdaq Stock Market.
 The peer index is the Center for Research in Securities Price Index for Nasdaq Telecommunications Stock.
-It presents cumulative total returns for the equity market in the telecommunications industry segment assuming reinvestment of dividends and is based upon companies whose equity securities are traded on the Nasdaq Telecommunications Stock.
 It presents cumulative total returns for the equity market in the telecommunications industry segment assuming reinvestment of dividends and is based upon companies whose equity securities are traded on the Nasdaq Stock Market.
 The line graphs represent annual index levels derived from compounding daily returns.